sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 All it takes is a little rewiring to take the perfect ride as your own.
 While inside an inactive vehicle or starfighter you can use an action to begin hotwiring it, creating a fast countdown pool using 5d6.
 At the end of each of your turns that you spend hotwiring, roll these dice and remove any

-with a result of 4ñ6.
+with a result of 4√±6.
 When there are no more dice remaining in the countdown pool the device is successfully hotwired, and any creature can pilot it even if it normally requires a key, password, or other security measure.

 ###### Improvised Decoy

-The guard triumphantly tackles you only to discover that theyíve arrested a garbage bag wearing your hat.
+The guard triumphantly tackles you only to discover that they√≠ve arrested a garbage bag wearing your hat.
 As an action you can hastily construct an improvised decoy in an adjacent space out of whatever materials you have on hand, often incorporating an article of your clothing but not requiring one.
 Any creature that did not directly observe you creating this decoy believes it is you unless they physically interact with it or succeed on a Perception check made against your clever tricks save DC.
-Once you have fooled a creature with an improvised decoy it is immune to this featureís effects for the next 24 hours.
+Once you have fooled a creature with an improvised decoy it is immune to this feature√≠s effects for the next 24 hours.

 ###### Insult the Hidden

 With enough provocation you can force more insecure infiltrators to reveal their position.
 As an action you can spend a Dastardly Gambit die to make vicious insults directed at any potential hidden hostile creatures.
 Any creatures currently hidden from you that can hear you and that can understand you makes a Charisma saving throw.
 On a failed save creatures respond to your insults and are no longer hidden.
-Once you have used this feature against a creature it is immune to this featureís effects for the next 24 hours.
+Once you have used this feature against a creature it is immune to this feature√≠s effects for the next 24 hours.

 ###### Junk Flier